raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 **Poll Tapes / Digital Poll Tapes --** Voting machines that are used in polling places typically have a poll-tape report which is printed out by poll workers during an election, and frequently posted at the site and turned into the election office.
 Digital Poll Tapes can be produced by ES&S systems which are an exact copy of the report produced by the voting system scanner but provided as a PDF file and can be processed by AuditEngine to provide another check of the results of the election.

+**Public Oversight Workflow** -- AuditEngine has been designed to accommodate a "Public Oversight" workflow where members of the public, candidates, or campaigns can request ballot image and CVR data and conduct audits using AuditEngine.
+This will likely happen in a slower timeframe, because these are commonly only activated after the election is completed and there is some question of the outcome.
+This is in contrast to the "Cooperative Workflow" where the election districts are providing data prior to the election to expedite audit turnaround.

 **Risk-Limiting Audit --** A method of checking that the outcome of an election is accurate by random selecting ballots or batches of ballots, and continuing to select samples so that the risk that the outcome as determined by a full-hand count could be statistically different, is less than a given risk limit.
 There are four types based on how the samples are taken (by ballot or by batch) and how those samples are compared (by margin or by sample), resulting in ballot-comparison, ballot-polling, batch-comparison, and batch-polling.
 RLA audits are difficult to apply to many small contests and when margins get tight.

 **S3** -- This stands for Amazon "Simple Storage Service" but it is normally only called S3.
 This is the secure storage service used by AuditEngine.
 This service does not allow alteration of files after they are written, and the timestamps cannot be altered.
 Therefore, it is perfect for storage of AuditEngine results.
 Also, to use the Lambda service, we must have the files in S3, and in the same datacenter for fastest operation.

 **SHA1 / SHA256 / SHA512** -- These are stronger hash algorithms that result in longer hash values, and are approved for cryptographic purposes.
 If available, use SHA512 in *hash manifest* files.
 See also *MD5* and *ETag*, *Hash Manifest*

 **Sheet** -- Each ballot image is of a single paper sheet, including both sides.
 This is the case even if multiple sheets are included in the logical ballot.